 In addition to the compliance to the average and instantaneous limits defined in this paragraph, the cooling airflow in combination with the airflow in the PM and PN sampling lines shall meet the isokinetic requirements per paragraphs 12.1.2.3 and 12.2.3.2, respectively;

+If a device with a flow control feature (e.g. critical orifice, pressure regulator, feedback controller, or other) is used to ensure a stable cooling air flow the accuracy value shall be within ±2 per cent of the set value;

 A system leak check covering the ductwork and the enclosure shall take place before testing.
 Set the cooling airflow at 50 per cent of the test setup’s maximum capacity and measure for at least 2 min after the flow is stabilised.
 If the average measured flow in the sampling tunnel is within ±5 per cent of the set value proceed with the testing.
 If the flow fluctuates beyond ±5 per cent of the set value cease testing activities, verify the flow measurement device, identify possible sources of the leak(s), take corrective action to resolve the issue, and resume testing by first performing a successful leak check.

 The testing facility shall report the cooling airflow in the Time-Based file of the brake emissions test as follows: